What is Magic?

 As characters gain experience and new options open up, each game becomes an exciting resource management puzzle.
 What is the best way to use the magic available for the best possible result?

-Maladum should be ready to launch in the next couple of months and then you can decide for yourself.
+Maladum should be ready to launch in early 2023 and then you can decide for yourself.
 If you have any more questions about how magic will work in the game, ask away in the comments below.

 Until next time, happy gaming!